-I Wasn’t Sure if My Dad Was Going to Be at the Wedding
+I Wasn’t Sure If My Dad Was Going to Be There

 “I’ve had the most on-and-off relationship with my dad that you can imagine.
 He left my family when I was only two.
 From age two to age 18 I had only seen him three times.
 When I got engaged he didn’t say a word to me even when I left him a voicemail about it.
 I invited him to the wedding but I wasn’t sure if he was going to even show up.
 I know it sounds crazy, but I did want him to walk me down the aisle.
 I’m all about tradition and I wanted that moment to be the one thing my father did for me.
 He did end up coming to the wedding but I was already halfway down the aisle, solo, before I realized he was sitting in the fifth row.” —Julie G., 25

-It Was Just Another Tradition That We Didn’t Stand For
+It Was a Tradition That We Didn’t Stand For

 “When I married Jess, we both decided that we wanted a very nontraditional wedding.
 We were the first gay wedding that a lot of our friends were going to be attending and we wanted to do things our way.
 We both wore colorful dresses, didn’t have flowers, and didn’t read any vows to each other (we didn’t feel the need to express how we felt about each other to 75 people).
 When it came time to walking down the aisle, we both asked our parents to take seats in the front row.
 Jess walked down alone first.
 I walked down alone after.
 We hoped this show our guests that we were two individuals making a decision to spend life together.
 That’s what we wanted this tradition to show everyone.” —Marissa H., 32